SourcePond/jenkins-maven-plugin/README.md

 | **trustStore** | Specifies the trust-store to be used by the CLI if it should connect to an SSL secured Jenkins instance.
 This parameter will be passed as "-Djavax.net.ssl.trustStore" option to the JVM which runs the CLI.
 If specified, a password must be set with configuration element *trustStorePassword*. |
 | **trustStorePassword** | Specifies the password for the trust-store to be used by the CLI trustStore.
 This parameter will be passed as "-Djavax.net.ssl.trustStorePassword" option to the JVM which runs the CLI.
 According to keytool the password must be at least 6 characters. |

+## Properties
-The configuration above can also be done through properties.
-Properties can be defined in the pom.xml, settings.xml or can be passed as command line arguments.
-Following table shows which property for which configuration element can be used:
+The configuration described above can also be done through properties.
+Properties can be defined through the pom.xml, settings.xml, or, can be passed as command line arguments.
+Following table shows which configuration element corresponds to which property:

 | Configuration element | Property |
 | ---------------------- | ----------- |